 Every part of your event should be on your schedule, along with the projected duration.
 It should also include any contingencies in case problems arise.

 You should have already created a draft site plan.
 Start updating it now that you have a good understanding of rental items, vendor placement, seating arrangements, etc. Share this with all of your vendors and your venue.
-Make sure to look back over this corporate event planning checklist.
+Make sure to look back over this corporate event planner checklist.

-Ramp Up Paid Advertising & Promotion
+Ramp up Paid Advertising and Promotion

 You have the majority of your advertisements and copy created.
 Maybe you’ve already been running ads.
 If you haven’t met your sales/attendance goals, now is the time to increase your daily ad spend.
 Send press releases, send internal emails every few days, and hang flyers or posters.